 Participatory development of seasonal calendars.
 Photo: E. Leguia (CCAFS)

 In the seasonal calendar, farmers made an array of productive systems of their farms, observed behavior of the rainfalls in the year and activities they perform in each month.
-The farmers clearly identified the onset of rains, dog days and summer season.
+The farmers clearly identified the onset of rains, days with extreme heat and the summer season.
 In the same way, all of them agreed that coffee, corn and beans are the main agricultural crops to which they are devoted during the year.
 The women pointed out that in certain activities (sowing and harvesting) their participation is restricted to bringing the lunch to the husbands.

 The way they perceive the behavior of the rains was confirmed by the presentation of a graph with information from the nearest meteorological station, although the variability or instability of the rainy season is not shown.